equinor/omnia-tutorial/exercises/expose/README.rst

 **1.1 Create**
 ..............

-Implement the controller method `PostProductionData(ProductionDataRequest request)`
+Implement the controller method `Post(ProductionDataRequest request)`

 * Take `ProductionDataRequest` object and create a new `ProductionData` object
 * Insert the new `ProductionData` object in the table.